carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 We can see that the model predicts correctly the 4 examples we gave.
 This is unsurprising as they are incredibly obvious examples.
 We can also print the results and inspect them because they are only 4 instances, but it is clearly not a scalable approach.

 ::: callout
-Note that many models will provide a score, with their predictions.
-It is very tempting to interpret these scores as a proxy to "how certain is the model of prediction X".
+Note that many models assign scores to their predictions.
+It is very tempting to interpret these scores as a proxy for "how certain is the model of prediction X".
 However, this score is only a relative measure with respect to the training data, and it does not always translate well to unseen data.
 :::

 We can obtain an automated evaluation report, including the basic evaluation metrics, from `scikit-learn` by calling: